Care & Use

-Do NOT spray liquid dusting products directly onto wood surfaces as dulling may occur.
-If this occurs, please contact us for tips on restoring the original luster.
+Do NOT spray liquid dusting products directly onto wood surfaces; dulling may occur.
+If this happens, please contact us for tips on restoring the original luster.

 Keep boxes and stands away from excessive heat or moisture.
 Never store in direct sunlight.